keshonprimus/Amazon-Web-Scraper/README.md

     2. In schedule_scrape, set the desired timezone configurations for logging.
 Default configurations set to EN-US, timezone: New York.

+    3. Set the configuration for the message transporter settings.
+Create an account at elastic email or an email service scheduler if needed.
+        See https://app.elasticemail.com/api/create-account to use elastic email.
+        Use login credentials for the transporter configurations.
+            ` const transporter = nodemailer.createTransport({
+                    host: "smtp.elasticemail.com",
+                    port: 2525,
+                    secure: false,
+                    auth: {
+                        user: "<your_username>",
+                        pass: "<your_password>"
+                    }
+                }); `

 TO RUN: ` node --experimental-modules schedule_scrape.mjs <your_target_url> `